Understanding Pollen Counts

 Know Your Triggers

 Track which pollen types affect you most and pay special attention to their forecasts.
-Not all types affect all people equally.
+Not everyone reacts to everything.

 Consider Multiple Days